oliver-la/valet-neutral/readme.md

 ```

 ## Database
-Valet+ automatically installs MySQL 5.7 with 5.6 compatibility mode included.
+ValetN automatically installs MySQL 5.7 with 5.6 compatibility mode included.
 It includes a tweaked `my.cnf` which is aimed at improving speed.

 Username: `root`